 STAGE 7 : SPLINNING – Search for fluidity

 Go on spline mode to be sure that body dynamics works and everything is fluid and readable for your director.

 STAGE 8 : POLISHING – Finishing and refining

 Refine your shot, Check arcs and add more texture.

 STAGE 9 : SHIPPING – Send the shot

-Check that it is clean your plane, with appropriate nomenclature for the following departments and assure that everyone knows.
+Check that your shot is clean, with the right nomenclature for the following departments and check that everyone knows.

-Is there a stage 0 add to this list and when the plane starts from scratch.
+There is a stage 0 to add to this list and it's when you start the shot from zero.

-That stage name GATHERING and serves to find a good idea for a personal work or contest.
+I call that stage GATHERING and it is used to find a good idea for a personal work or contest.

 I hope that was usefull